 What comes to mind when you hear the word shark?
 If it’s during Discovery Channel’s most popular program, the image is generally shark attack.
 This year’s week-long frenzy includes Mike Tyson vs Shark.
 It’s a good thing sharks don’t have earlobes, but the farcical bout is another inane example of the sensational series, promoting unfounded fright, fear and thrills, and now a wife-beating pugilist paired against an innocent great white shark.

 Sharks are the oldest living predatory animal on Earth, with origins dating over one hundred million years before dinosaurs first roamed the earth.
 Their lineage has survived the five great extinction events, yet today, hundreds of shark and ray species are facing extinction.
 Sharks are threatened globally primarily from overfishing.
-Scientists estimate that an alarming 90% of many large species of sharks have already been wiped out.
+Scientists estimate that an alarming 90% of the populations some large species of sharks like Oceanic Whitetip Sharks have already been wiped out.
 The final nail in the coffin for large migratory species, like oceanic white tips, is caused by shark finning and the shark fin trade.
 Surviving millenia as king of the sea, the rate of shark hunting has exponentially escalated over the past few decades by the large increase in demand for the Asian luxury shark fin soup.

 Shark finning is a cruel process in which a shark’s fin is cut from its body and the shark, often still alive, is discarded and either eaten alive, bleeds out, or drowns.
 While the heinous act of shark finning is illegal in the United States and many countries, there is still an active shark trade within the US.
 Once a fin is removed, it is impossible to determine whether it was removed post-death, if the shark was caught for its meat rather and its fins, or removed from a live shark whose body now lies at the bottom of the sea.